Dark Side Club: Fictional history

-Originating from the Seven Soldiers: Mister Miracle mini-series (there was also an earlier Dark Side Club that appeared in a few issues of Justice League International, but that seems to be unrelated to the current one), the Dark Side Club serves as the stronghold for Darkseid (known as "Boss Dark Side") and the Apokoliptian New Gods stranded on Earth and a recruiting central for new loyal servants.
-Similar in concept to the former Roulette fight club, the Dark Side Club provides his wealthy patrons with an underground fighting ring, where brainwashed metahumans are forced to fight in often deadly battles.
+Originating from the Seven Soldiers: Mister Miracle mini-series, the Dark Side Club serves as the stronghold for Darkseid and the Apokoliptian New Gods stranded on Earth and a recruiting central for new loyal servants.
+Similar in concept to Roulette's fight club, the Dark Side Club provides his wealthy patrons with an underground fighting ring, where brainwashed metahumans are forced to fight in often deadly battles.
 In a human recreation of Granny Goodness' orphanage, the captured metahumans, usually the youngest or the most obscure, are fed drugs concocted by Bernadeth and routinely abused and controlled by Granny.

 Among the most known victims of the Dark Side Club there are the Tornado Twins, children of the third Flash and Misfit, young protegèe of the Birds of Prey.
-Since all of them manage to escape, their capture backfires on the Boss Dark Side, alerting the larger heroic community on their activities, and letting Misfit and Black Alice deal crippling blows to the organization, like killing Granny Goodness during their escape.
+Since all of them manage to escape, their capture backfires on Darkseid, alerting the larger heroic community on their activities, and letting Misfit and Black Alice deal crippling blows to the organization, like killing Granny Goodness during their escape.

-Dark Side then hires the Terror Titans in order to capture the Teen Titans, granting the new Clock King the role once held by Granny and Bernadeth as the chief captor and brainwasher.
-In such role the Terror Titans manage to capture Red Devil and Miss Martian, brainwashing the former into a feral, mindless beast, and forcing the latter into undo his mental damage.
+Darkseid then hires the Terror Titans to capture the Teen Titans, granting the Clock King the role once held by Granny and Bernadeth as the chief captor and brainwasher.
+In such role the Terror Titans manage to capture Red Devil and Miss Martian, brainwashing the former and forcing the latter into undo his mental damage.